-I am currently a postdoc at the University of Toronto Mississauga, and my current research focuses are on the early evolution of animals and using fluid physics to reconstruct animal (paleo)ecology.
+I am currently a lecturer at the University of Tennessee at Martin, and my research focuses are on the early evolution of animals and using fluid physics to reconstruct animal (paleo)ecology.
 I employ a combination of laboratory experiments, numerical modeling, and x-ray microtomography imaging (μCT) often on materials collected from field work.
 Don't hesitate to drop me a message under the Contact Tab; I'm always looking to collaborate on new and exciting projects!

 IMG_0627.jpg